Urgent Appointment

 Seizure (fit): someone is shaking or jerking because of a fit, or is unconscious (can’t be woken up).

-All these options are available without the need for a GP appointment
+Before calling us, please look at the information below – all these options are available without the need for a GP appointment:

 Do you have a MINOR INJURY or ILLNESS which needs a SAME DAY review?